 - Some complained about receiving a bad batch of products

 4. Primal Pet Foods

 — Expensive Raw & Freeze-Dried Dog Food

-A fourteen ounce bag of the turkey and sardine is $31; this is a very expensive dog food compared to canned dog food and other dry dog foods.
+A fourteen-ounce bag of turkey and sardine is $31; this is a costly dog food compared to canned dog food and other dry dog foods.
 It is available online.
-Sardine is a cheap fish and there is some reviewers that have objected to the smell of the product.
-In general, the oily fish like sardines, mackerel have essential fatty acids which have been found to have some efficacy in maintaining a healthy coat.
+Sardine is a cheap fish and there are some reviewers that have objected to the smell of the product.
+In general, oily fish like sardines, and mackerel have essential fatty acids which have been found to have some efficacy in maintaining a healthy coat.

 5. Eagle Pack

 — Great Value for Money!